huntdatacenter/docs/docs/governance/lagtun.md

 # Lagtun

 **High impact science needs continuous evolution of data, tools, expertise and environments to prosper.
-Lagtun is the body that appoints time to govern the scientific developments in HUNT Cloud.**
+Lagtun is the body that appoints time three times per year to govern the scientific developments of HUNT Cloud.**

-Utilizing cooperative problem solving and joint strategic thinking among representatives from our data controllers, services centers and data spaces on the blue subscription layer, Lagtun meet each Ting week to give recommendations on our scientific development.

 [[toc]]

+## Introduction

+Utilizing cooperative problem solving and joint strategic thinking among representatives from data controllers, services centers and data spaces on the blue subscription layer, Lagtun meet each Ting week to give recommendations on the scientific development of HUNT Cloud.

 ## Attendance